kbinani/screenshot/README.md

 coordinate
 =================
 Y-axis is downward direction in this library.
-This means coordinate system is similar to Windows OS.
 The origin of coordinate is upper-left corner of main display.
+This means coordinate system is similar to Windows OS

 license
 =======